 While you wait to get your Three PAC code, find the best offer for you.
 Many of these exclusive mobile phone & SIM only deals are only available online, directly from the network providers listed here.

 Got your Three PAC code?

 Provide your PAC code from Three to your new mobile network operator who will then be able to port your existing Three number.
 They will tell you what day the transfer is due to take place (usually within 48 hours).

 Important: Do NOT cancel your SIM only or mobile contract before switching, otherwise you may lose your current phone number and be unable to port it over.
 Once you give your new mobile provider your Three PAC code, your old Three billing account will be closed automatically when your mobile phone number is successfully ported over.

 Note: Topup credit on Pre-Pay / PAYG (Pay-As-You-Go) accounts cannot be transferred over and so any remaining credit balance or bundles will be lost after the switch is complete.
 If you have any top-up credit left, one good option is to donate your remaining balance to a charity via SMS text message before porting your number.

 Which mobile network are you switching to?

-Select the mobile network to join from the list for further instructions on how to port and keep your number when you switch mobile service providers.
+If you are looking for alternative to Three, select the mobile network to join from the list for further instructions on how to port and keep your number when you switch mobile service providers.